originalsidd/locaChat/README.md

 A location-based chat-app to share important/interesting information to the nearby users anonymously.
 Let's say a user A broadcasts a message in the super chat interface provided in the App.
 The chat will be visible to all the users using the App within a 2km radius of user A.

+## Description
+This app would allow users to anonymously send messages to other users based on their location.
+The app would be useful for transmitting important information to strangers in one's vicinity, such as alerts about a natural disaster or a crime or just a discussion about things happening in the surroundings.
+Users would be able to broadcast messages to any other user within that radius of 2km using the app.
+Chatrooms for special events would also be possible using the app.

 ## Objective of the project

 There are many crucial problems locaChat is capable of solving :